malii0/cs50p/README.md

 ## Overview

 This repository contains my solutions and final project for CS50p, an introductory programming course offered by Harvard University.
-You can access the short video where I explain my project through this link: [Project Link](https://youtu.be/gFjPwhb2cC4)
+You can access the short video where I explain my project through this link: [Video](https://youtu.be/gFjPwhb2cC4)

 ## Final Project